Samuel I. Cabell: Early life

+The Cabell family was one of the First Families of Virginia.
+Col. John Cabell's nephew Samuel Jordan Cabell (1756–1818), led Patriot troops in the American Revolutionary War before returning to run plantations in the upper James River watershed and represented the area in the Virginia General Assembly, then in the U.S. House of Representatives until the year before this Samuel I. Cabell's birth.
+That Col. S. J. Cabell's adoptive grandfather, uncles and several cousins promoted the James River and Kanawha Canal, designed to link the two rivers while traversing the Appalachian Mountains, to expedite the transport of goods from the Ohio River valley to Atlantic ports including Richmond, the state capital, and Norfolk.
+It would also allow eastern manufactured goods to reach settlements of the Ohio and Mississippi River valleys.
+One of Col. S. J. Cabell's sons, William Symes Cabell, would remove to Hinds County, Mississippi, although his son would be a different Samuel Jordan Cabell.

 Slaveowner in Kanawha County

-This Cabell settled in near Malden in Kanawha County, Virginia, as did his friend Napoleon Bonaparte Cabell, who became responsible for Kanawha salt sales and collections in the Ohio River watershed between Louisville, Kentucky and Cairo, Illinois for Ruffner, Donnally & Company in the 1850s.
+This Cabell settled in near Malden in Kanawha County, Virginia, as did his friend (and adoptive half-uncle) Napoleon Bonaparte Cabell, who became responsible for Kanawha salt sales and collections in the Ohio River watershed between Louisville, Kentucky and Cairo, Illinois for Ruffner, Donnally & Company in the 1850s.
 In his various wills found after his murder, Samuel Cabell always named Napoleon Bonaparte Cabell as one of the trustees responsible for his children.
 After the American Civil War, N.B.
 Cabell's sons ran the West Virginia Colliery Company.
 "Samuel J. Cabbel" first shows in the 1830 U.S. Census as a slaveholder of between 20 and 30 years old, living with a free black woman of between 25 and 35 years of age and 11 enslaved black males and two black females (including one girl and one boy).

 In 1853, Cabell first became a landowner in the area, purchasing 967 acre which once belonged to George Washington.

 Personal life

-Cabell took one of his slaves, Mary Barnes, as his lifelong mate and fathered thirteen children (Elizabeth, Sam, Lucy, Mary Jane, Sidney Ann, Soula, Eunice, Alice, Marina (or Bobby), Braxton, Betty, William Clifford and James B.) whom he cared for, and eventually in his wills granted freedom from slavery.
+Cabell took one of his slaves, Mary Barnes, as his lifelong mate and fathered thirteen children (Elizabeth, Sam, Lucy, Mary Jane, Sidney Ann, Soula, Eunice, Alice, Marina [or Bobby], Braxton, Betty, William Clifford and James B.) whom he cared for, and eventually in his wills granted freedom from slavery.
 He sent some of them to private school in Ohio (since educating blacks was illegal in Virginia).

+In addition to entrusting his children to Napoleon B. Cabell, he named his maternal uncle Nathan Reid of Patrick County, Virginia as an executor for his estate.